-- child labour will disappear when poverty disappears
+2. child labour will disappear when poverty disappears

-- most child labourers work in sweatshops
+3. most child labourers work in sweatshops

-- boycotts and pressuring governments is the only way to stop child labour
+4. boycotting brands is the only way to stop child labour

 What Causes Child Labour Today?

-- family expectations and traditions
+family expectations and traditions

-- public opinion that downplays the risk of early work for children
+public opinion that downplays the risk of early work for children

-- limited choices for women
+limited opportunities for women in society

-- irregular monitoring and weak enforcement of relevant laws
+irregular monitoring and weak enforcement of relevant laws

-- local laws that include a lot of exemptions
+local laws that include a lot of exemptions

-What Are Some Solutions to The Problem of Child Labour?
+What Are Some Solutions to the Problem of Child Labour?

 In order to fairly and adequately meet the needs of this growing workforce and not rely on child labour, a few things must be prioritised, namely:

-- increased family incomes
+increased family incomes

-- education — that helps children learn skills that will help them earn a living
+education — that helps children learn skills that will help them earn a living

-- social services — that help children and families survive crises, such as disease, or loss of home and shelter
+social services — that help children and families survive crises, such as disease, or loss of home and shelter

-And for a concise and comprehensive overview of the issue of forced labour and slavery among children and adults around the world, click through to our article: Human Trafficking in the 21st Century.
+For a concise and comprehensive overview of the issue of forced labour and slavery among children and adults around the world, click through to our article: Human Trafficking in the 21st Century.